-These perfect bite sized small idlis can be easily dipped into the sambar and so together they are a perfect combo to serve in the lunch.
+These perfect bite size small idlis can be easily dipped into the sambar and so they are perfect to serve to kids in the lunchbox.
 Not only that, just mix them with the tempering mixture (tadka) of mustard, curry leaves and cumin seeds like rava dhokla and they are ready to serve in the breakfast with a cup of tea or to pack in the kids lunchbox.
 If the idli batter is ready, then it would hardly take 15-20 minutes to make the mini idlis at home by following this illustrative recipe with step by step photos.

 |3 cups Idli Batter (homemade or readymade)|